|Law Summary||Ordinance on Packaging and Packaging Waste (88/2015) and Regulation on management of waste packaging (97/2015) |

 |Recovery System||Return to retail|

-very quarter, beverage producers must pay three fees on the containers they introduce into the market: the Returnable fee, the Disposal fee, and the Stimulative fee.
+Every quarter, beverage producers must pay three fees on the containers they introduce into the market: the Returnable fee, the Disposal fee, and the Stimulative fee.

 They must also pay a nonrefundable "disposal fee."
 While other packaging types' disposal fee varies by material and volume, the fee for beverage containers is a uniform 0.10 HRK per unit.
 Reusable packaging is not subject to this fee.

-Additionally, producers that do not sell reusable containers are required to pay a "Stimulative fee," to encourage the producer to use multiple usage, returnable packaging.
-Each type of packaging has a National Target of share of returnable packaging (see below).
+Additionally, producers that do not sell reusable containers are required to pay a "Stimulative fee," to encourage the producer to use multiple-use, returnable packaging.
+Each type of packaging has a National Target of returnable packaging share, displayed in the table below.
 Once a producer has sold a sufficient proportion of any given type of container for multiple use in the previous year, then the stimulative fee no longer needs to be paid for that container that year.
-"Small producers," defined in the Act as those who put less than a certain mass of container material on the market per year, are not required to pay the stimulative fee.
+Small producers are not required to pay the stimulative fee.

 |Material||Volume||Stimulative Fee (HRK/unit)|

 |up to 0.25||0.3|

 Sellers who collect packaging from consumers, and in turn give it to a recovery and disposal company, are entitled to a fee of 0.15 HRK per container, paid from the Fund.
 This compensation is only available to sellers who sort their returned packaging material by type (glass, paper, etc.) This amount is not referred to as a handling fee, but it seems to serve the same purpose as the handling fee in many other systems.
 Sellers are also refunded the full amount of the returnable fee.

 The Fund also compensates those who are authorized to collect and store empty containers, as well as those who transport empty containers.